-“It sounds as though I would enjoy video games if it were possible for me to play them.”
+“It sounds as though I would enjoy video games if it were possible for me to play them the way you do.”

 “If you had the optics for it I have no doubt that you would like them a lot.”

-“The battleship should be ready for us in about 6 months,” Richard replied.
+“The battleship should be ready for us in about six months,” Richard replied.

 “I don’t know.”

 “What would you do if you were me?”
 Pandora asked.

 “I’d probably go through a couple of good books,” Richard replied.